nathanl/authority/README.md

 ## Contributing

+What should you contribute?
+Some ideas:

+- Documentation improvements will always be welcome (though of course, whether something is an improvement will be up to me to decide).
+- Look in the separate TODO file or grep the project for 'TODO' for other ideas.

+How can you contribute?

-1. Fork it
+1. Fork this project
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. `bundle install` to get all dependencies
 4. `rspec spec` to run all tests.
-5. Make your changes and update/add tests as necessary.
+5. Update/add tests for your changes and code until they pass.
 6. Commit your changes (`git commit -am 'Added some feature'`)
 7. Push to the branch (`git push origin my-new-feature`)
-8. Create new Pull Request
+8. Create a new Pull Request

-## TODO

-- Test generators
-- Add separate generator to make an empty authorizer for each file in `app/models`
-- Test view helpers